United States: European exploration, colonization and conflict (1513-1765)

 Christopher Columbus began exploring the Caribbean for Spain in 1492, leading to Spanish-speaking settlements and missions from what are now Puerto Rico and Florida to New Mexico and California.
 The first Spanish colony in the present-day continental United States was Spanish Florida, chartered in 1513.
-After several settlements failed there due to hunger and disease, Spain's first permanent town, Saint Augustine, was founded in 1565.
+After several settlements failed there due to starvation and disease, Spain's first permanent town, Saint Augustine, was founded in 1565.

-France established its own settlements in French Florida in 1562, but they were either abandoned (Charlesfort, 1578) or destroyed by Spanish raids (Fort Caroline, 1565).
-Permanent French settlements were founded much later along the Great Lakes (Fort Detroit, 1701), the Mississippi River (Saint Louis, 1764) and especially the Gulf of Mexico (New Orleans, 1718).
+France established its own settlements in French Florida in 1562, but they were either abandoned (Charlesfort, 1563) or destroyed by Spanish raids (Fort Caroline, 1565).
+Permanent French settlements were founded much later along the Great Lakes (Fort Detroit, 1701), the Mississippi River (St. Louis, 1764) and especially the Gulf of Mexico (New Orleans, 1718).
 Early European colonies also included the thriving Dutch colony of New Nederland (settled 1626, present-day New York) and the small Swedish colony of New Sweden (settled 1638 in what became Delaware).
 British colonization of the East Coast began with the Virginia Colony (1607) and the Plymouth Colony (Massachusetts, 1620).

 The Mayflower Compact in Massachusetts and the Fundamental Orders of Connecticut established precedents for local representative self-governance and constitutionalism that would develop throughout the American colonies.
 While European settlers in what is now the United States experienced conflicts with Native Americans, they also engaged in trade, exchanging European tools for food and animal pelts.
 (Note: From the late 15th century, the Columbian exchange had been catastrophic for native populations throughout the Americas.
 It is estimated that up to 95 percent of the Indigenous populations, especially in the Caribbean, perished from infectious diseases during the years following European colonization; remaining populations were often displaced by European expansion.)
 Relations ranged from close cooperation to warfare and massacres.
 The colonial authorities often pursued policies that forced Native Americans to adopt European lifestyles, including conversion to Christianity.
-Along the eastern seaboard, settlers trafficked African slaves through the Atlantic slave trade.
+Along the eastern seaboard, settlers trafficked Africans through the Atlantic slave trade, largely to provide manual labor on plantations.

 The original Thirteen Colonies (Note: New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia) that would later found the United States were administered as possessions of the British Empire by Crown-appointed governors, though local governments held elections open to most white male property owners.
 The colonial population grew rapidly from Maine to Georgia, eclipsing Native American populations; by the 1770s, the natural increase of the population was such that only a small minority of Americans had been born overseas.
 The colonies' distance from Britain facilitated the entrenchment of self-governance, and the First Great Awakening, a series of Christian revivals, fueled colonial interest in guaranteed religious liberty.